jacklee032016/sama5d2/docs/xplainedBoard.rst

 QSPI Flash
 ------------------

-Detected memory size is 33554432 bytes: 32MB
+Detected memory size is 33554432 bytes: 32MB; which is not the type descripted in xplained datasheet;
+Chip:  MX25L25635F;
 Page size is 256 bytes.